 By Darlene Donloe

-It has been that Blacks are twice as likely to acquire Alzheimer’s than their white counterparts.
+It has been documented that Blacks are twice as likely to acquire Alzheimer’s than their white counterparts.

 It also has been noted that Blacks are diagnosed years, even decades, into acquiring the disease thus preventing effective treatment, which could lead to a slower progression of the inevitable, and that Blacks are also less likely to participate in clinical trials due to their distrust of the medical establishment.